 2. Quantitative Standards - Cumulative (Overall) Progress

-The Satisfactory Academic Progress policy contains a quantitative component, meaning that you are required to make steady progress toward your degree by completing at least two-thirds (66.67%) of all your attempted credit hours.
+The Satisfactory Academic Progress policy contains a quantitative component, meaning that you are required to make steady progress toward your degree or aid-eligible non-degree graduate program by completing at least two-thirds (66.67%) of all your attempted credit hours.
 For example, if you attempt 16 hours per term during the academic year (48 cumulative attempted hours), you would be expected to satisfactorily complete at least 32 of these hours in order comply with the minimum quantitative standards.

 If you do not successfully complete at least 66.67% of all attempted credit hours, you will be placed in financial aid warning.
 Once you are in financial aid warning, you may continue to receive financial aid, but you will be expected to meet the minimum standards (2.0 cumulative GPA and a minimum 66.67% overall completion rate) by the end of your warning term in order to continue to receive financial aid.
 Failure to meet the minimum standards after your warning term will result in financial aid suspension.